robotframework/robotframework/doc/python/PythonTutorial.rst

     Hello, Robot Framework!

 * The hard part in this example is string formatting (i.e. :code:`"Hello,
-  %s!" % name`) which uses similar logic as for example C language.
+  %s!" % name`) which uses similar syntax as for example C language.
   More information about it can be found e.g. from Dive Into Python: http://diveintopython.org/native_data_types/formatting_strings.html